metabrainz/picard-docs/variables/tags_basic.rst

     Release Date (YYYY-MM-DD) - the date that the release (album) was issued.

-**director**

-   The director of a track as provided by the Video Director or Audio Director relationship in MusicBrainz.  (*Since Picard 2.6, updated in Picard 2.9*)

 **discnumber**

     Number of the disc in this release that contains this track.